 Being able to show a calendar on a display can be very useful, for various reasons.
 The most common usage scenario is mounting a screen outside a meeting room to show availability.
-Another use is internal communications in offices in order to show a calendar with corporate events in recreation areas, like cafeterias and reception areas.
+Another use is digital signage in offices in order to show a calendar with corporate events in recreation areas, like cafeterias and reception areas.